Day 1 :

 Discover this 16-century palace and garden in Tivoli, listed as a UNESCO World Heritage site.

-Journey to Naples with stops in Baiae, located on the Gulf of Naples, and Cumae, home to the first ancient Greek colony on the mainland of Italy.
+Journey to Naples with stop in Cumae, home to the first ancient Greek colony on the mainland of Italy.

 Explore ancient Roman remains and artifacts from Naples and surrounding areas, including Pompeii and Herculaneum.